aninditamishra/MembershipHub/README.md

 * Enforced archival instead of permanent deletion
 * Internal `meeting` objects

-## Topics of interest:
+## Topics of interest
-* This application requires Ruby 2.3.4
+* This application requires Ruby 2.5.1
-* This application requires Rails 5.1.4
+* This application requires Rails 5.2.1

 ## git Basics
 Before any work is done, *always* run: